octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterFA20Operator/course.md

 # Chapter 29 : FA 2.0 - Operators and Permissions

-<dialog character="mechanics">Captain, why are you trying to change the part yourself?
-Just write a function on the terminal and send it to a droid.</dialog>
+<dialog character="mechanics">When we started our space expedition, you chose a ship that was unique, there is no other like it, treat it well!</dialog>

 ## Definition